 - Polycystic ovary syndrome– a hormonal disorder that can cause the ovaries to become enlarged and develop small collections of fluid

 - Pelvic inflammatory disease– an infection of the reproductive organs that can be a complication of some STDs.

-The gynecologist will begin to diagnose the cause of heavy periods by looking for signs of a condition, infection, or abnormal growth.
-They may also do a pelvic exam, pap test, ultrasound, hysteroscopy, or endometrial biopsy.
+Dr. Dwight Benjamin will begin to diagnose the cause of a patient’s heavy periods by looking for signs of a condition, infection, or abnormal growth.
+He may also do a pelvic exam, pap smear, ultrasound, or endometrial biopsy.

 Treatment for Heavy Periods near Pembroke Pines, FL